foundance/foundance-docs/docs/tutorial-basics/join-a-project.md

 ## No Role Listed

-You may see projects which you are excited about but which have no open roles, on the `Project Details` tab within the Project you will see a <Highlight>Request to Join</Highlight> button, click that and the Project Team will get a notification setting up a possible conversation.
+You may see projects which are exciting, but have no open roles.
+You can always `request to join` them from the `Project Details` tab.
+The project team will get a notification about you application.

 ## All Open Roles

 If you prefer to see all of the projects that have roles available you can navigate to the [Open Roles](https://app.foundance.org/roles) screen and filter the available roles by a particular skill or role in order to help you narrow down the projects that might have something available for you.

+If you are enrolled to an event and you're looking for roles whithin the event projects, simply filter them by event.